JakeMoralez/FlectoneWeb/pulse/en/docs/integration/telegram/index.md

 A list of message types and chat IDs in Telegram.

-::: tip For example, I want messages from the `/ban` command in Minecraft to be sent to Telegram:
+::: info For example, I want messages from the `/ban` command in Minecraft to be sent to Telegram:
 1. Copy the chat ID where the message should be sent (`-1002341720267_49`).

 If the bot is connected and added to the channel, you can use the `/id` command in Telegram to find out the channel ID.